About Stories Music

 by MATT TILLQUIST

-Alimentari became a tough place to be the new kid, a barrier to entry that ensured people stuck around for the right reasons.
+Alimentari became a tough place to be the new guy.
+We all knew each other so well.
+But this barrier to entry ensured people stuck around for the right reasons.
 We had more responsibilities and made less money than our prettier older sister, Che Fico.
 The only reason to stay at Alimentari was because you fit in.

 As I write this, Alimentari had its final service six days ago.